Louis-7/angular-monaco-languageclient/README.md

 `npm install`

 Update typescript definition or you will fail the compilation.
-This is because ngx-monaco-editor & monaco-languageclient both use the monaco definition file and it makes the duplicate identifier issue.
+This is because ngx-monaco-editor & monaco-languageclient both use the Monaco definition file and it makes the duplicate identifier issue.
 Go to `node_modules/monaco-languageclient/lib/index.d.ts`

 ```typescript
 export * from './disposable';